KindXiaoming/pykan/README.md

 # Kolmogorov-Arnold Networks (KANs)

 This is the github repo for the paper ["KAN: Kolmogorov-Arnold Networks"](https://arxiv.org/abs/2404.19756) and ["KAN 2.0: Kolmogorov-Arnold Networks Meet Science"](https://arxiv.org/abs/2408.10205).
-Find the documentation [here](https://kindxiaoming.github.io/pykan/).
+You may want to quickstart with [hellokan](https://github.com/KindXiaoming/pykan/blob/master/hellokan.ipynb), try more examples in [tutorials](https://github.com/KindXiaoming/pykan/tree/master/tutorials), or read the documentation [here](https://kindxiaoming.github.io/pykan/).

 Kolmogorov-Arnold Networks (KANs) are promising alternatives of Multi-Layer Perceptrons (MLPs).
 KANs have strong mathematical foundations just like MLPs: MLPs are based on the universal approximation theorem, while KANs are based on Kolmogorov-Arnold representation theorem.
 KANs and MLPs are dual: KANs have activation functions on edges, while MLPs have activation functions on nodes.
 This simple change makes KANs better (sometimes much better!) than MLPs in terms of both model **accuracy** and **interpretability**.
 A quick intro of KANs [here](https://kindxiaoming.github.io/pykan/intro.html).